atimpone/aws-foundation-journey/1-dev-environments/2-3-set-up-landing-zone.md

 As part of the landing zone set up, AWS Control Tower creates a Control Tower Administrator user in the AWS Single-Sign On ( AWS SSO) service in your master account.
 As a best practice, you should enable MFA for this user.

-**Accept Invitation for this User**
+### Accept Invitation for this User

-The email address associated with the AWS master account’s root user will receive an email containing an invite to activate this user account.
+The email address associated with the AWS master account’s root user will receive an email message containing an invite to activate this user account.
 Review the invitation and accept it.

 <img src="../images/accept-aws-sso-invitation.png" alt="Accept SSO Invitation" width="400"/>

+The email message you recieved also contains a User portal URL that you should bookmar given that it represents the URL to use SSO to access your new AWS environment., we will use it to access the AWS environment throughout the labs.

-**Activate MFA for the User**
+### Set Password and Activate MFA for the User

-Next, using the user portal URL and provided username, log in to this user.
+On selecting Accept Invitation, you will be redirected to the AWS Single Sign-On page and from where you could set New Password to your master account.
+Repeat Password and Update User to proceed.

 Follow the instruction in [How to Register a Device for Use with Multi-Factor Authentication](https://docs.aws.amazon.com/singlesignon/latest/userguide/user-device-registration.html).

+### Receive and Process AWS Organizations Email Message

+You will receive one more email with subject AWS Organizations email verification request to the master account email address.
+Click on Verify your email address to continue with inviting newly created accounts into AWS Organization.

+### Receive and Process AWS Notification Email Messages for Each Region

+The email address you provided for the audit account will receive AWS Notification - Subscription Confirmation emails from every AWS Region supported by AWS Control Tower.
+To receive compliance emails in your audit account, you must choose the Confirm subscription link within each email from each AWS Region supported by AWS Control Tower.

 ## 6. Review AWS Control Tower Best Practices for Administrators